The Haunted Mansion: Tokyo Disneyland

 The Tokyo Disneyland version of the Haunted Mansion was an opening day attraction and is located in Fantasyland.
-This version is largely a duplicate of the Magic Kingdom version, although it has some minor differences, such as a haunted painting of a man vaguely resembling Peter Lorre whose face pops out and stretches, a tall, legless ghost in the Séance Room, and more advanced lighting.
-The attraction did not receive the changes made in the 2007 refurbishment of the Magic Kingdom version.
+This version is largely a duplicate of the Magic Kingdom version as it ran throughout the 20th century, without the changes it received during its 2007 refurbishment.
+Minor differences include a haunted painting of a man vaguely resembling Peter Lorre whose face pops out and stretches, a tall, legless ghost in the Séance Room, and more advanced lighting.
+To those unfamiliar with the Florida ride before its 2007 refurbishment, the most notable differences from the American parks will be the absence of Florida's Endless Staircase scene and a unique attic scene.
+Tokyo's attic is a sparsely decorated, with pop-up ghosts scattered about and a more enigmatic bride character without any dialogue or background lore.
+This attic is faithful to how California and Florida's attic scenes appeared throughout the 90s and early 2000s.